lucaxue/lucaxue.dev/src/pages/posts/event-sourcing.md

 }
 ```

-Next, in our repository, we use messages to wrap the released events with whatever additional metadata we might need, such as a timestamp and the ID of the bank account (this is crucial, as it is used as an the events for each bank account).
+Next, in our repository, we use messages to wrap the released events with whatever additional metadata we might need - such as a timestamp and the ID of the bank account (this is crucial, as it is used to identify the correct events for each bank account).
 The messages are then persisted in a data store, such as a database, and published to the rest of our application.

 ```php
 class EventSourcedBankAccountRepository implements BankAccountRepository